A service to remember those lost and suffering due to substance misuse.

 Blessings with Reverend Fiona Hayworth

-After the service, refreshments will be available to purchase and The Matthew Project staff will be on hand to talk.
+After the service, free refreshments and homemade cake from St Georges Church, will be available and The Matthew Project staff will be on hand to talk.
 There will also be a book of remembrance if you would like to add a note for your loved one.

 Covid 19 restrictions